Can Running Improve Eyesight?

 Cataracts

-The lens lies behind the pupil and the iris, so when a cataract is present, you will see a cloudy or gray spot forming in your iris (the colored part of the eye).
+Cataracts cause a cloudy or gray spot to form on the iris of your eye.
 This will cloud your central vision.
 In the early stages of the disease, you will experience glare in your vision.
 As the disease progresses, it can cause total vision loss.

 Cataracts can be treated in a variety of ways depending on the level of sight you have left.
 When a cataract does not prevent you from living your day-to-day life due to poor vision, it can be corrected with a strong eyeglass prescription.

-How Running Can Improve Vision and Reduce Your Risk of Cataracts
+How Does Running Improve Eyesight and Reduce Your Risk of Cataracts?

 Glaucoma